Skip to main content

 Image used with permission by copyright holder

 Safari is Apple’s own web browser, and it’s set as the default browser on your Mac by default.
 Given that it’s made by Apple, it should be no surprise that it puts a strong emphasis on privacy.
-But we’ve found that it’s a fair amount slower than some of its rivals, and you may have a particular web browser you want to replace it with.
+But we’ve found that it’s a fair amount slower than some of its rivals, and you may want to replace it with one of the best browsers.

 To switch your default web browser on your Mac computer, just open up your System Preferences.
 Once you’ve done this, click General.
 This option should be located in the top-left corner of the screen.
 Scroll a little, and around halfway down the page, you’ll notice a note labeled Default web browser.
 Select the drop-down arrow and pick a different option.